moshiur00/LibreScout/README.md

 # Libre Scout
-RAG based AI agent to scout over the internet and knowledge base for helping book buyers by providing informations.
+An AI agent powered by Retrieval-Augmented Generation (RAG) that scans the internet and internal knowledge bases to assist book buyers by providing relevant and accurate information.

 ### Technologies Used
 - **SerpAPI**: For google search results